How Statutes Are Determined

 Tolling: Extending the Statute of Limitations

 Tolling is an extension of a statute of limitations.
 The limitations period can be stopped and restarted for a number of reasons.
-These are a few common reasons for a statute of limitations to be extended:

 Why Do Statutes of Limitations Exist?

 A statute of limitations is meant to protect the fairness of legal proceedings.
 Over time, criminal evidence tends to deteriorate.
 The same applies to witness testimony.
 Legal deadlines help ensure the legal process is prompt and evidence is still viable.

 In cases of child sexual abuse, it can take decades for a victim to process their trauma or report the incident.
 Critics argue short legal deadlines restrict the legal rights of these survivors.
 Many victims of child sexual abuse have missed their chance to file a lawsuit.
 By the time these victims were ready to seek legal action, the statute of limitations had passed.

 Recognizing a serious legal barrier, lawmakers in several states have extended the statute of limitations for child sexual abuse victims.